Brad Smith Motorsports: Present

 Tragedy would strike the team shortly after.
 While traveling back to the shop, team owner James Hylton, his son James "Tweet" Hylton Jr., and crew chief Terry Strange were involved in a single-vehicle accident on I-85 in Georgia.
 Strange was driving when he lost control of the team's GMC truck, which was hauling the race car and all the equipment and struck an embankment.
 Both Hyltons' died, while Strange was taken to the hospital with several broken bones.
 James Sr. was 83, and James Jr. was 61.
 The accident is currently under investigation by the Georgia State Patrol.
-The future of the team is currently in question, although the 48 car is entered under the Hylton banner with Brad Smith listed as the owner and as the driver for the race in Toledo, Ohio.
+The future of the team was in question, although the 48 car was entered under the Hylton banner with Brad Smith listed as the owner and as the driver for the race in Toledo, Ohio.
 The team has run every race since Smith took ownership, and the team now runs as Brad Smith Motorsports.

 In 2020, Smith achieved his first ever top 10 finish at Winchester Speedway.

-In 2021, Smith would achieve his best points finish of his career, finishing the season 5th.
+In 2021, Smith would achieve his best points finish of his career, finishing fifth in the final standings despite running at the finish in only three races and missing Daytona due to suffering a detached retina while chipping ice.

 Smith and the 48 would return in 2022, starting off with a 28th place finish at Daytona.